This past weekend a friend and I went to the local park run and yes were one of the “first-timers”

-It was great being part of such a large group of 200+ of like-minded people, cheering each other.
-It had a sense of community, belonging and fun.
-We were all coming from different walks of life but shared the common goal of pursing fitness and wellbeing.
+It was great being part of such a large group of 200+ like-minded people, cheering each other.
+It had a sense of community, belonging, and fun.
+We were all coming from different walks of life but shared the common goal of pursuing fitness and wellbeing.
 I spoke to one woman who said he had been doing this for over 20 years!
 Absolutely amazing!

 If you are running and are experiencing the above here are a few tips to consider:

 Pelvic floor muscle awareness – Have you got a sense of what your pelvic floor muscles are doing?
 Are you able to tighten and lift them as well as relax and let go?
 It is important to be able to carry out the two movements for effective muscle function and hence strength training.
 Being able to have a consistent training program in place for your pelvic floor muscles is a good way to get effective results. (see article on essentials of pelvic floor workout).

 Breathwork – Breathing well is an important role of working the inner core/muscles.
 Ensuring the diaphragm (breathing muscle) is moving and doing its job allows good coordination and connection with your pelvic floor muscle.
 These two-work hand in hand for optimum core strength and stability.

 Do not dehydrate yourself- common misconception less in less out.
 This is far from the case during physical activity.